tongchen126/litepcie_pcie_dma/v2/README.md

 # Test
-Basic Data integrity has been tested under Pblaze3(a repurposed Kintex7-325t based board), running Vexriscv-smp & Rocket cpu at 100MHz.
+Basic Data integrity has been tested using Pblaze3(a repurposed Kintex7 325t based board), running on Vexriscv-smp & Rocket cpu at 100MHz.